Start 2019 with gratitude. You’ll see it changes everything!

 Newton echoed the words of thinkers as far back as the 12th century when he said: “If I have seen farther it is by standing on the shoulders of giants”.
 We see more, and farther, than they, not because our sight is superior, but because they raise us higher.

 As A.J.
 Jacobs journeys to discover who is responsible for his morning cup of coffee, he ends up meeting and thanking over 1000 people.
 And he’s still counting!

-Thanks a thousand is more than just a book on coffee, it enjoins us to be grateful for everything around us.
-Starting with the food on our plate, possible because of the hard work of farmers, who tackle one of the toughest, often thankless jobs in world, under some pretty tough conditions.
-Jacobs gives us a few tips on how to go about it:
+Thanks a thousand is more than just a book on coffee, it enjoins us to be grateful for everything around us, starting with the food on our plate.
+It explores in greater detail the ideas expressed in the Ted talks of the same name, in which Jacobs gives us tips on how to go about the business of gratitude: